microsoft/vscode-cpptools/Extension/readme.developer.md

 ### `yarn copy-walkthrough-media`
 > #### `yarn copy-walkthrough-media` - copies the walkthrough media

-This copies the walkthru media into the `dist` folder.
+This copies the walkthrough media into the `dist` folder.

 > #### Note
 > The use of the `.scripts/common.ts:updateFiles()` function ensures that if the contents don't change the files won't be touched

 > #### `yarn copy-walkthrough-media watch` - watches for changes and automatically copies the walkthrough media

-This will watch for changes to the walkthru files and automatically copy them across when they change.
+This will watch for changes to the walkthrough files and automatically copy them across when they change.

 ---
 ### `yarn prep`
-> #### `yarn prep` - extension preperation
+> #### `yarn prep` - extension preparation

 This will call `yarn copy-walkthrough-media`, `yarn generate-native-strings`, `yarn translations-generate` to ensure that the generated files are up to date.